 How to start composting.
 Simply pile a mix of kitchen, household and garden waste in a heap, and if you are not using a composter with a lid, cover with sacking or old matting to warm it up and then keep the heat in.Try to form a fair size heap, the bigger the pile the more heat it will generate and it's the heat that starts the composting process.

-Check your heap or compost bin now and then, if the mix of waste looks slimy add more from the dry (brown list), if the heap is hard and lumpy add more from the wet (green) list.
+Check your heap or compost bin now and then, if the mix of waste looks slimy add more from the dry (Brown waste) list, if the heap is hard and lumpy add more from the wet (Green waste) list.

 The composting process